-Exercises Exercise 2.1 Trefoil Knot and the Kauffman (Jones) Invariant Using the Kauffman rules, calculate the Kauffman Invariant of the Right and Left handed Trefoil knots.
+Exercises Exercise 2.1 Trefoil Knot and the Kauffman Bracket (Jones) Invariant Using the Kauffman rules, calculate the Kauffman bracket invariant of the right and left handed trefoil knots.
 Conclude these two knots are topologically inequivalent.
 While this statement appears obvious on sight, it was not proved mathematically until 1914 (by Max Dehn).
 It is trivial using this technique!
+Exercise 2.2 Abelian Kauffman Anyons Anyons described by the Kauffman bracket invariant with certain special values of the constant A are abelian anyons - meaning that an exchange introduces only a simple phase.
+Exercises 19

-Fig. 2.16 Left and Right Handed Trefoil Knots (on the left and right respectively) Exercise 2.2 Abelian Kauffman Anyons
+Fig. 2.16 Left and Right Handed Trefoil Knots (on the left and right respectively)